minato500/linux_privilege_escalation/content/linux_privilege_escalation.md

 ## DOCKER

+If a user can run Docker without sudo (i.e, part of the docker group) they can become root because Docker has root level access to the host

 Steps(if the user has docker permissions):

 ```
 docker run -v /:/mnt --rm -it bash chroot /mnt sh
 ```

+-v /:/mnt - mounts the host filesystem into /mnt inside the container

+--rm - automatically deletes the container after exit

+-it -  makes it interactive

+bash - is the base image

+chroot /mnt sh - to make us inside the host system's root / with root privileges

+So now we has the root privilege so we can read, write /etc/shadow, add users, install backdoors, etc

 ## RESOURCES